William Gould Dow: Academia

 The panel required all of its members to be actively engaged in relevant research, and as his first experiment, Dow chose to measure ion and electron temperatures in the ionosphere, under contract to the Air Force.
-The payload consisted of a vacuum tube and a Langmuir probe, but the launch (on August 22, 1946 at White Sands Missile Range) was unsuccessful, with the V-2 crashing only a quarter-mile away from the launch site.
+The payload consisted of a vacuum tube and a Langmuir probe, but the launch (on August 22, 1946, at White Sands Missile Range) was unsuccessful, with the V-2 crashing only a quarter-mile away from the launch site.
 The experiment was successfully launched in November of the same year.
 Another early experiment provided increased accuracy for estimates of the neutral density of the atmosphere, which is a critical factor in the computation of atmospheric drag, and which was thus important to determine accurately before spacecraft could be designed to successfully stand the rigors of atmospheric re-entry.

 During this same period of time, Dow helped start a number of various research laboratories at the University, including the Physics Research Lab, the Space Physics Research Lab, the Plasma Engineering Lab, and the Michigan Aeronautical Research Center (which would eventually become the Willow Run Research Center and eventually the Environmental Research Institute of Michigan, or ERIM).

 In 1958, Dow was named Chairman of the Department of Electrical Engineering and Computer Science, a position he would hold until 1964, when he retired from teaching.
 His wife Edna had died in 1963.
 After retiring from active teaching, he served part-time as a Senior Research Geophysicist in the Space Physics Research Lab until 1971.
-Dow remarried in 1968, to Katherine "Kitty" Keene, who would also pass away in 1997.
+Dow remarried in 1968, to Katherine "Kitty" Keene, who also died in 1997.

 When ERIM split off from the University of Michigan in 1972, Dow became a member of its Board of Trustees.
 He left the board in 1990, but remained a Trustee Emeritus.
 During this time, Dow continued his research, now in the field of fusion power, with several more patents to his credit.